russellcape/MemoryGame/README.md

 ```
  MemoryGamme              => Arduino sketch folder
   ├── images              => Folder to store images
-  |     ├── wireDiagram.png     => an image of the required schematics
+  |     ├── wireDiagram.png     => an image of the diagram
-  |     ├── circuit00.jpg       => an image of the layout
+  |     ├── circuit00.jpg       => an image of the layout from an top view
-  |     ├── circuit01.jpg       => an image of the finished product
+  |     ├── circuit01.jpg       => an image of the finished product from the side
-  |     └── circuit02.jpg       => an image of the finished product
+  |     └── circuit02.jpg       => an image of the finished product from infront
   ├── MemoryGame.ino      => main Arduino file
-  └── ReadMe.adoc         => this file
+  └── ReadMe.md           => this file
 ```

 ### License